MingweiFu/The-dimension-enlarged-Newton-scheme/README.md

   > Vectorization_Process_Inverse.m
   *These are functions used in the main program for lower-dimensional solutions of 3-d FPU model, with the first and second tori prescribed.*

+- Lower-FPU-quasiperiodic-2
+  > main_FPU_3nodes_2tori.m
+  *This is the main program with Dimension-enlarged Newton scheme for lower-dimensional solutions of 3-d FPU model, with the first and third tori prescribed.*

+  > Newton_FPU_Solver.m
+  > P_eqn_calcu.m
+  > Q_eqn.m
+  > T_construct.m
+  > Matrix_Expand_Padding.m
+  > Vectorization_Process.m
+  > Vectorization_Process_Inverse.m
+  *These are functions used in the main program for lower-dimensional solutions of 3-d FPU model, with the first and third tori prescribed.*

+- Lower-FPU-quasiperiodic-3
+  > main_FPU_3nodes_2tori.m
+  *This is the main program with Dimension-enlarged Newton scheme for lower-dimensional solutions of 3-d FPU model, with the second and third tori prescribed.*

+  > Newton_FPU_Solver.m
+  > P_eqn_calcu.m
+  > Q_eqn.m
+  > T_construct.m
+  > Matrix_Expand_Padding.m
+  > Vectorization_Process.m
+  > Vectorization_Process_Inverse.m
+  *These are functions used in the main program for lower-dimensional solutions of 3-d FPU model, with the second and third tori prescribed.*

 ## Citing

 If you want to use `Dimension-enlarged Newton scheme` for acadamic proposes, please cite the main references as follows: